 - Turlough McIntyre, VP Risk Management

-Mr.McIntyre has over 9 years’ experience in the financial markets.
+Mr.McIntyre has over 9 years of experience in the financial markets.
 He joined AvaTrade in 2011 after holding positions in Allied Irish Bank and a major accountancy firm in Ireland.
 Mr. McIntyre holds a degree in Single Honours Mathematics from the National University of Ireland, Maynooth, a Master of Science in Finance and Capital Markets from Dublin City University and a Master of Arts in Mathematics from the National University of Ireland, Galway.

 - Ian Webb, VP Compliance

-Mr. Webb has over 15 years’ compliance experience working in the financial services industry.
+Mr. Webb has over 15 years of compliance experience working in the financial services industry.
 Before joining AvaTrade he spent 10 years at Citco Bank Nederland N.V, serving as Head of Compliance and MLRO.
 He began his career with Deutsche Bank.
 Mr. Webb is a Certified Anti-Money Laundering Specialist (ACAMS).
 He also holds diplomas in Compliance from The Irish Institute of Banking and Financial Regulation from the National College of Ireland.

 - Peadar O’Shea, Non-Executive Director

 Mr. O’Shea, a former Managing Director at Morgan Stanley in London is an entrepreneur and investor.
 He spent his professional career at the heart of the global capital markets, initially with the Central Bank of Ireland and culminating as Managing Director with Morgan Stanley’s London Office.
 He also served on Morgan Stanley’s Global Investment Strategy Group, writing regularly for the firms’ investment research publications.
-Mr. O’Shea currently serves as an advisory director for a leading hedge fund firm as well as holding several board and senior advisory positions.
+Mr. O’Shea currently serves as an advisory director for a leading hedge fund firm as well as holding several boards and senior advisory positions.

-Only notable thing to mention here is that AvaTrade is currently partnered with Manchester City, one of the wealthiest and most popular football clubs in the world.
+The only notable thing to mention here is that AvaTrade is currently partnered with Manchester City, one of the wealthiest and most popular football clubs in the world.